stpnwf/ZestyTheme/colorschemes/COLORS.md

 ---

 Notes:

- Check `theme.css` to see what each color does.

  Lighter `--accent` colors work better, as colorful colors will make the background color look very saturated, since the accent color is overlayed on top of the background.